- Muhammad Ali born Cassius Marcellus Clay Jr. on January 17, 1942. He changed his name to Muhammad Ali in 1964 after

-- In 2005, he embraces spiritual practises of Sufism – a mystical branch of Islam
+- In 2005, he embraced the spiritual practices of Sufism – a mystical branch of Islam.

 - 1966: “I ain’t got no quarrel with them Viet Cong … They never called me nigger.”

 - In 1967 Ali was arrested for draft evasion charges – he refused to fight in the Vietnam War.

 - Ali was sentenced to five years in jail.
 Although he avoided jail he was not allowed to fight for four years.
 He was later granted a Presidential

 - His boxing record Total fights 61